-The Apple AirPods — both the original model and the latest version, which some have dubbed AirPods 2 — are some of the best true wireless earbuds on the market, but like anything in this world, they aren’t without their faults.
-Fear not, though, for we’re on hand to help.
-Whether your AirPods are giving you serious headaches, or you just have the feeling that something isn’t working right, we’ll help you diagnose (and hopefully fix) the most common AirPod problems.
+The Apple AirPods — both the original model and the latest version, which some have dubbed AirPods 2 — are some of the best true wireless earbuds on the market, but like anything in this world, they aren’t without their fair share of faults.

 Find those Pods

 This may not be an actual issue with the buds themselves, but considering the size and wireless nature of the AirPods, this is a fairly common complaint.
 Fortunately, it’s easily fixed using Find My iPhone.

 To get started, launch the Find My iPhone app on your iOS device or head to the iCloud website, sign in with your Apple ID, and select Find My iPhone.
 From there, select your AirPods and you’ll see a map showing where they are, or their last location before they were powered off.
 If you see a green dot next to the icon for your AirPods, it means they’re turned on, and you can play a sound to easily locate them.
 If they’re turned off, the map should at least give you a starting point.

 If you’re running into an issue where your AirPods aren’t connecting to your phone or tablet, the first thing to do is put them back in the charging case, wait around 10 seconds, then take them back out and put them in your ears again.
 In a lot of cases, this is all it takes.

 If that doesn’t work, the next step is to try turning Bluetooth on and off on your phone or tablet.
 Then repeat the above process.
 In all but the most unusual cases, this should solve the issue.

 It’s not likely, but you may encounter situations where neither solution works.
 If this is the case, try fully resetting the AirPods.
 This is a catch-all fix for a lot of problems, and one we’ll detail at the bottom of this article.

 Computer connection woes